WWE News: William Regal In The 2017 WWE Hall Of Fame Is Reportedly Nixed

 The list of inductees for the 2017 WWE Hall of Fame looks to be coming to a close.
 So far, Kurt Angle, The Rock ‘n’ Roll Express, Teddy Long, “Ravishing” Rick Rude, “Diamond” Dallas Page, Beth Phoenix, and Eric LeGrand are the list of people who will be honored on March 31.
 Based on the typical number of Hall of Fame inductions, there may be room for a few more.

-One of the names rumored to be inducted this year was William Regal.
+One of the names rumored to be inducted this year was former William Regal.
 However, according to PWInsider, this idea is now nixed.
 The report revealed, “Two different sources within the company told me this afternoon that they did not believe Regal was still planned to be inducted this year.”

 TheSportster feels that he has earned his way to the WWE Hall of Fame.